 The authorities have continued fiscal support for businesses and workers in 2021.
 In 2020 the key support measures were the furlough and short-time work schemes, a credit guarantee scheme, help to cover fixed expenses for affected firms, and financial support to the self-employed and part-time workers.
 Most of these measures were extended until at least mid-2021.
 Nevertheless, only half of the initially announced support has been used since the start of the Covid-19 pandemic; credit guarantees have not been used much by firms due to the relatively stable level of liquidity.
-In May 2021 the authorities approved an eighth support package, worth €320 million, which extended the furlough scheme and provided subsidies to firms to compensate for the higher minimum wage, which entered into force in 2021.
+In May 2021 the authorities approved an provided subsidies to firms to compensate for the higher minimum wage, which entered into force in 2021.